Charghat Upazila: Background

 Charghat is located on the bank of the river Padma.
-Bangladesh Police Academy is situated at Sardah area of the upazila.
+Bangladesh Police Academy is located in Sardah area of this upazila.
 There is also a cadet college here.
 Charghat was declared Pourashava in 1998.
 Md.
-Anwar Hossain was the first chairman.
-Charghat is famous for Khoer industry.
+Anwar Hossain was the first chairman under this Pourashava.
+Charghat is famous for Khoer (an element which is used for taking a green leaf which is called Paan) industry.
 Mangoes are produced here in plenty.
-The noted villages of Charghat are Gopalpur, Charghat, Miapur, Babupara, Kakramari, Pirojpur, Sardah and Mokterpur.
+The noted villages of Charghat are Gopalpur, Charghat, Miapur, Babupara, Kakramari, Pirozpur, Sardah and Mokterpur.
 A sand mine is located here.
 There is a club named Mokterpur Shobuj Shangha.
 A charity organization named Botbrikkho is also there which works for the poor people.
 It was established by Md.
-Oashimul Bari Oashim, a student of Dhaka University's English Departnent.
+Oashimul Bari Oashim, a student of Dhaka University's English Department.

 Charghat is a centre of a varieties of cultural programs.
-Padma Boral Theatre, Projonmo Theatre of Dakra and Botbrikkho are at the helm of arranging the programs.
+Padma Boral Theatre, Projonmo Theatre of Dakra and Botbrikkho are at the helm of arranging the program.
 Sports are organized here frequently.

 Geography

-Charghat is located at 24.2833°N 88.7750°E. It has 30,799 households and total area 164.52 km2.
+Charghat is located at 24.2833°N 88.7750°E. It has a total area of 164.50 km2.

-Charghat Upazila is bounded by Puthia and Paba Upazilas on the north, Bagatipara Upazila in Natore District and Bagha Upazila on the east, Bagha Upazila in the south and Raninagar II and Jalangi CD Blocks, in Murshidabad district, West Bengal, India, across the Ganges/ Padma, on the west.
+Charghat Upazila is bounded by Puthia and Paba Upazilas on the north, Bagatipara Upazila in Natore District and Bagha Upazila on the east, Bagha Upazila on the south, and Raninagar II and Jalangi CD Blocks, in Murshidabad district, West Bengal, India, across the Ganges/ Padma, on the west.

 Demographics

-According to 2011 Bangladesh census, Charghat had a population of 206,788.
-Males constituted 50.36% of the population and females 49.64%.
-Muslims formed 95.82% of the population, Hindus 4.04%, Christians 0.04% and others 0.11%.
-Charghat had a literacy rate of 47.68% for the population 7 years and above.
+According to the 2011 Census of Bangladesh, Charghat Upazila had 51,783 households and a population of 206,788.
+39,004 (18.86%) were under 10 years of age.
+Charghat had a literacy rate (age 7 and over) of 47.68%, compared to the national average of 51.8%, and a sex ratio of 986 females per 1000 males.
+38,409 (18.57%) lived in urban areas.

-As of the 1991 Bangladesh census, Charghat has a population of 163862.
+As of the 1991 Bangladesh census, Charghat has a population of 163,862.
 Males constitute 51.62% of the population, and females 48.38%.
-This Upazila's eighteen up population is 82,597.
+This upazila's eighteen-up population is 82,597.
 Charghat has an average literacy rate of 26.6% (7+ years), and the national average of 32.4% literate.

 Administration

-Charghat Upazila is divided into Charghat Municipality, and six union parishads: Bhaya Lakshmipur, Charghat, Nimpara, Salua, Sardah, and Yusufpur.
+Charghat Upazila is divided into Charghat Municipality and six union parishads: Bhaya Lakshmipur, Charghat, Nimpara, Salua, Sardah, and Yusufpur.
 The union parishads are subdivided into 93 mauzas and 115 villages.